truecharts/public/.github/README.md

 Truecharts as a whole, is based on a BSD-3-clause  license, this ensures almost everyone can use and modify our charts.
 However: As a lot of Apps are based on upstream Helm Charts, Licences can vary on a per-App basis.
 This can easily be seen by the presence of a "LICENSE" file in the App rootfolder.

+Some Apps may also contain parts in other licenses, such as libraries or templates, these files can be recognised by their individual headers.

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Ftruecharts%2Ftruecharts.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Ftruecharts%2Ftruecharts?ref=badge_large)

 ---